 Pradaxa, on the other hand, has none.
 That means that doctors have very little they can do to reverse the effects if a patient is experiencing a major bleeding event.
 This may explain the increasing number of fatal bleeds associated with Pradaxa use since it was released.

 The U.S. Food and Drug Administration (FDA) initiated an investigation into Pradaxa in December 2011.
 This investigation was meant to determine whether bleeding events associated with the drug occur more often than should be expected.

 The biggest question for consumers is whether the makers of Pradaxa failed to adequately warn the public about the risk of uncontrollable bleeding associated with the drug.
 When the drug was first released, information about Pradaxa having no known reversal agent was buried in the middle of the label and was outside the warnings and precautions section.
 Though the label was updated, some still argue that the label is still inadequate.

-LEARN ABOUT FILING A PRADAXA LAWSUIT TODAY
+LEARN ABOUT FILING A PRADAXA LAWSUIT FROM A CINCINNATI ATTORNEY

 For more than three decades we have been fighting for the rights of injury victims in Ohio and Northern Kentucky and are ready to help you today.